Last Updated on January 30, 2023 by lauren

 Monk’s Cowl Campsite, Drakensberg

 Named after the peak between Champagne Castle and Cathkin Peak in the Northern Drakensberg, Monk’s Cowl rest camp is a gateway to some of the most scenic mountain views in South Africa.
-It is one of the best Drakensberg camping sites and is a haven for avid hikers with routes varying from a few hours to several days.

 Campsite Specs:

-- 12 electrical 26 non-electrical campsites
+- 12 electrical and 26 non-electrical campsites

 - Braai facilities